 - When the fire is burning strong you can add more wood but remember not to overcrowd it.
 It will take about 30 minutes to be hot enough for cooking on.

-- Never be afraid to stop if the weather deteriorates.
-Don't allow yourself to be tied to a schedule no matter what.
+- And finally, never be afraid to stop if the weather deteriorates.
+Don’t allow yourself to be tied to a schedule no matter what.